idimitriadis0/TranslateOnLinux/docs/index.md

 [Transcribe!](https://www.seventhstring.com/xscribe/overview.html)

 Download [for Linux](https://www.seventhstring.com/xscribe/download_linux.html).
 There is a 30-day evaluation period, after which you decide if you wish to [buy](https://www.seventhstring.com/xscribe/buy.html) the software.

+[oTranscribe](https://otranscribe.com) is free web app for audio/video transcription.
+You can use it in combination with the [Voice in Voice Typing](https://www.youtube.com/watch?v=1WzPddekSoI&t=532s) Chrome extension.

 [OOONA Transcribe](https://ooona.net/ooona-tools/) is an online subscription-based software aimed at creating script files and dialog lists.